 Corolla is a wonderful destination for both families and couples, thanks to its range of dining options.
 Restaurants in the area include everything from pizzerias to fine dining.
 During the summer, there is often live music making your dining experience that much more special.

-There is no permit required to drive on the beach in Corolla/Carova, although only four-wheel drive vehicles are allowed.
+There is no permit required to drive on the beach in Corolla/Carova, although you will need a permit to park along the beach from Memorial Day through Labor Day.
+Visit Currituck County's website for more information.
 When driving on the beach, speed limits are 25mph unless otherwise marked.
 Remember to go slower if you encounter wild horses and stay 50 feet away, even in a vehicle.

 Corolla follows a year-round leash law, meaning that dogs are permitted on the beaches year-round so long as they are on a leash.
 And don’t forget to always pick up after your pet!